GabrielMorris/writeasly/README.md

 ## Features

-writeasly is a work in progress and is missing some features in the API.
-However, most functionality is implemented.
-List of supported endpoints:

-writeasly currently supports the vast majority of the write.as API, a complete list of supported/unsupported features:
+writeasly currently supports the vast majority of the write.as API, a complete list of currently supported/unsupported features:

 ### Posts